3 observations after Sixers finish road trip on high note by dominating Nets

 At halftime, the Sixers were at 17 assists.
 That’s the same number they had to finish the Golden State game.

-The Sixers ended up with 31 assists Saturday, setting a new season high.
+The Sixers ended up with 31 assists at the final buzzer, setting a new season high.

+Can anything carry over for a team that ranks 29th in the NBA in assist percentage?

+“Hopefully,” Nurse said.
+“Listen, you always say, ‘You’ve got to make the right play,’ and guys are drawing two (defenders).
+We’ve got a few guys that are going to draw two and when we do, we’ve got to get off it and make the right play.
+And that should lead to some assists, as long as we can make baskets on the end of those passes.”